 GEOG 0091B.
-Intermediate Geospatial Design Unit: 1
+Intermediate Geospatial Design

-Prerequisite: Completion with a grade of "C" or better or concurrent enrollment in GEOG 90 or 91A
+Prerequisite: Completion with a grade of "C" or better or concurrent enrollment in GEOG 90 or 91A emoninent in GLOG 90 C

 Builds on basic principles of beginning GIS Design, creating and editing maps, organizing GIS data for spatial analysis, and producing map layouts.
 (CSU)